cloud-ed/CloudedClicker/README.md

 ## 📅 Planned Features

 - 💻 **Keyboard Macro Support** - Integrate the use of the keyboard into the macro function
-- 🔑 **Custom Keybinds for Various Features** - Including recording and playback
 - 💾 **Save and re-use recordings** - Re-use any saved recording to save time

 ---